From A to B and

 In New York, exhibition is also sponsored by

-Major support is provided by Neil G. Bluhm, the Philip and Janice Levin Foundation, and Acquavella Galleries.
+Major support is provided by Neil G. Bluhm, the Philip and Janice Levin Foundation, the Whitney’s National Committee, and Acquavella Galleries.

 Generous support is provided by Andrew J. and Christine C. Hall, the Mugrabi Collection, Norman and Melissa Selby, Gayle and Paul Stoffel, and Mathew and Ann Wolf.

 The opening dinner is sponsored by